 Affiliated captives are commonly used in the insurance industry to help manage statutory reserve and collateral requirements and are often domiciled in the same state as the insurance company that sponsors the captive.
 The NAIC has analyzed the insurance industry's use of affiliated captive reinsurers to satisfy certain reserve requirements and has adopted measures to promote uniformity in both the approval and supervision of such reinsurers.
 Current standards addressing the use of captive reinsurers allow captives organized prior to 2016 to continue in accordance with their currently approved plans.
-State insurance regulators that regulate the Company's domestic insurance companies have placed additional restrictions on the use of newly established captive reinsurers, which may increase costs and add complexity.
+New standards imposed upon the use of captive insurers for transactions after 2015 increase costs and add complexity to the use of captive insurers.
 As a result, the Company may need to alter the type and volume of business it reinsures, increase prices on those products, raise additional capital to support higher regulatory reserves or implement higher cost strategies.